 A secured credit card works like a regular (unsecured) credit card except it requires a security deposit.
 For example, a $500 deposit gives you access to a $500 credit limit.
 Secured credit cards are offered by many banks and credit unions.
 Inquire with the bank/credit union you currently have a banking relationship with about their secured credit card offering.

 Note: Watch out for secured credit cards with application fees, annual fees, and monthly service charges.
+You have better options.

-Get a department store card
+Get a department or retail store card

 Note: To create and maintain a good credit score, don’t buy more than you normally would with cash.